Fund Your Research

 - Office for Diversity in Science Training: This office offers a variety of programs for students at KU and Haskell Indian Nations University.
 KU students may be most interested in the Maxmizing Access to Research Careers (MARC) and Pre-MARC programs.
 Eligibility for MARC: full-time KU or Haskell student who is a U.S. citizen or legal resident, has a declared science major, is interested in pursuing graduate study in biomedical sciences, and is from a group recognized by the NIH as being underrepresented in STEM.

 - K-INBRE: K-INBRE provides research experience, personalized mentoring, and financial support to undergraduate science students who intend to pursue career opportunities in biomedical research.
 Eligibiilty: U.S. citizens or permanent residents (more about eligibility here).

 - Global Scholars: This program provides students with opportunities to develop their interest in global studies; all students complete a research project.
 Eligibility: students who are beginning their second year of college, with preference given to students with at least a 3.5 cumulative GPA.

-Funding within your Field
+Funding within your Department